 Properties, behavior, and application of materials (solid, liquid, and gas) are studied and demonstrated, with emphasis on selection and use in engineering systems.
 Topics include mechanical, electrical, magnetic, thermal, optical, rheological, and chemical properties and behavior.

 The solution of ordinary differential equations, including the use of Laplace transforms.
 Existence of solutions, series solutions, matrix methods, nonlinear equations and varied applications.

 The process of planning, implementing and controlling flow and storage of goods, services, and related information from point to point of consumption with the customer requirements in mind is presented.
 Topics include fundamentals of logistics and e-logistics, information systems and e-commerce, inventory concepts and management, material flow and transportation management, warehousing and material handling, the type and use of electronic media in the daily functions of supply chain management, and global logistics.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
 To view the complete list of courses you'll take while pursuing a Bachelor of Science in Industrial and System Engineering, check out the Academic Catalog:

-System Engineering Program Objectives and Outcomes
+Industrial and Systems Engineering Program Objectives and Outcomes

 Enrollment and Graduation Data for the Tagliatela College of Engineering